-106. New Testament History
+- 106. New Testament History

 A companion course to 105.
-Events of the intertestamentary period are sketched with particular reference to the coming Messiah: the principal events and teachings of Christ as recorded in the gospels are treated; and the origin and early expansion of the Christian Church in apostolic times is surveyed.
-Lectures and collateral readings.
+Events of the intertestamentary period are sketched with particular reference to the coming Messiah; the principal events and teachings of Christ as recorded in the gospels are treated; and the origin and early expansion of the Christian Church in apostolic times is surveyed.
+Lectures and collateral readings. - 201.
+REFORMED DOCTRINE

-201. Reformed Doctrine Two hours An advanced course of study in the doctrine of the Christian religion as contained in the Bible and as reflected in the confessional standards of the Reformed Churches.
+An advanced course of study in the doctrine of the Christian religion as contained in the Bible and as reflected in the confessional standards of the Reformed Churches.

+- 202. REFORMED DOCTRINE Two hours

-202. Reformed Doctrine Continuation of 201.
+Continuation of 201.

+- 301. Studies in Calvinism

-301. STUDIES IN CALVINISM Twoo hours An inquiry into the origin and nature of Calvinism, its influence upon the development of religion and political life, as well as the proper application of its principles to these spheres.
+An inquiry into the origin and nature of Calvinism, its influence upon the development of religion and political life, as well as the proper application of its principles to these spheres.
 The course consists of lectures, assigned readings, and essays.
 Open to Juniors and Seniors.
-To others only by special permission.
+To others only by special permission. - 302.
+Hebrew Culture

-302. HEBREW CULTURE Two hours A study of the geographical, social, civic, and religious customs of the Hebrews, and of the people among whom they lived when the Bible arose.
+A study of the geographical, social, civic, and religious customs of the Hebrews, and of the people among whom they lived when the Bible arose. - 303.
+HISTORY OF THE CHRISTIAN CHURCH

-303. HISTORY OF THE CHRISTIAN CHURCH Three hours A survey of the history of the Christian Church from its beginnings to the present time.
+A survey of the history of the Christian Church from its beginnings to the present time. - 304.
+HISTORY OF THE CHRISTIAN REFORMED CHURCH

-304. HISTORY OF THE CHRISTIAN REFORMED CHURCH Three hours The historical antecedents and the development of the Christian Reformed Church in America.
+The historical antecedents and the development of the Christian Reformed Church in America.